zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

          3. The AA flag is not set in the response.
          4. There is no DNSKEY record with matching owner name in the answer section.
     3. Retrieve the DNSKEY records from the answer section.
-    4. Send *Non-Existent Query* over UDP to the name server IP.
+    4. Send *Nonexistent Query* over UDP to the name server IP.
-    5. If at least one of the following criteria is met, then add the name server IP to the *Non-Existent Response Error* set and go to next name server IP:
+    5. If at least one of the following criteria is met, then add the name server IP to the *Nonexistent Response Error* set and go to next name server IP:
          1. There is no DNS response.
          2. The RCODE of response is neither "NoError" nor "NXDomain"